Azure-Samples/iot-edge-opc-plc/README.md

 ## Complex type (boiler)

-The option `--ctb` adds a simple boiler to the address space.
+Adds a simple boiler to the address space.

 Features:
 - BoilerStatus is a complex type that shows: temperature, pressure and heater state